aporlowski/pi-sdr/README-Speech-to-Text.md

 The difference is 7.2375 Mhz.
 The RTL-SDR dongles used in our prior work can reliably sample approximately 2.4 Mhz of bandwidth.
 So to cover the entire spectrum used by Bloomington's P25 system we need 2-3 SDR dongles.
 The first can cover the highest two channels (857.4875, and 858.4875c), and the second could theoretically cover the lowest four channels (851.250 Mhz, 851.9625, 852.400, 853.450a).
 However, SDRs do not work as well on channels at the edges of the sample range.
 As the difference in the lowest four sets is 2.2 Mhz, it may be more reliable to use the second for the lowest three channels (851.250 Mhz, 851.9625, 852.400) a third SDR specifically for the 853.450a channe.

 In my case I only have two SDRs, so I will use one for the high two channels, and a second for the lower three channels, and not cover the 853.450a channel.
-In my experience this channel is infrequently used for voice comms, probably becuase it is the alternate control channel.
-However, in peak traffic I have seen it used for voice transmissions, but at a significatnly lower rate than the other channels.
+In my experience this channel is infrequently used for voice comms, probably because it is the alternate control channel.
+However, in peak traffic I have seen it used for voice transmissions, but at a significantly lower rate than the other channels.

 ### Set serial numbers on your SDR dongles for trunk-recorder to use